canalplus/rx-player/doc/api/Miscellaneous/DASH_WASM_Parser.md

-Once you've retrieved the right WebAssembly file linked to your RxPlayer version, you will need to store it and give its URL to the RxPlayer so it will be able to load it.
+Once you've retrieved the right WebAssembly file linked to your RxPlayer version, you will need to store it and give its URL to the RxPlayer so it will be able to load it (the embedded version may be used directly instead, like an URL, in the `initialize` method shown below).

 ### Step 2: importing the `DASH_WASM` feature